mvolkmann/redux-easy/README.md

 When the user changes the value, this component uses the provided `dispatchSet` function to update the state.

+To perform additional processing of changes such as validation, supply an `onChange` prop that refers to a function.

 ## Asynchronous Actions

 If a function passed to `addReducer` returns a `Promise`